 If the shared network name is null, it means that the returned subnet does not belong to any shared network (global subnet).
 The metadata is included in the returned subnet definition and provides database-specific information associated with the returned object.

 22.131 remote-subnet6-list

 This command fetches a list of all IPv6 subnets from the configuration database.

-Supported by: kea-dhcp6 Availability: 1.6.0 (cb_cmds hook library) Description and examples: see remote-subnet6-list command Command syntax:
+Description and examples: see remote-subnet6-list command

 '''

+{

 "command": "remote-subnet6-list",

 "arguments": {

 '''